-- 2) In a task meeting (held on March 30th, 2021), with most partners, the full set of requirements was reviewed and verified for common requirements, leading to an initial set of global requirements.
-The output of this meeting can be found in Appendix C. - 3) The initial proposal of global requirements was improved to a first consolidated version.
-To do so: - a) The title of each global requirement was revised and improved for clarity and scope. - b) A definition was produced for each global requirement. - 4) Each of the original UC requirements was mapped into one or more of the global requirements.
+- In a task meeting (held on March 30th, 2021), with most partners, the full set of requirements was reviewed and verified for common requirements, leading to an initial set of global requirements.
+The output of this meeting can be found in Appendix. - 3) The initial proposal of global requirements was improved to a first consolidated version.
+To do so: - a) The title of each global requirement was revised and improved for clarity and scope. - b) A definition was produced for each global requirement. - Each of the original UC requirements was mapped into one or more of the global requirements.
 Guidelines to this process are described in Section 1.6.
-The output of this mapping can be found in Appendix C. - 5) The set of Global Requirements was further revised for: - a) Category: the requirements were categorized into Business, Functional, Non-Functional and Technological, following the definitions of Section Erro!
-A origem da referência não foi encontrada.. - b) Relevance: two criteria were applied: "Number of UCs that have that requirement" and "Relevance to the MIRAI vision" (as described in the Rationale of the project section in the FPP, or subsequent iterations). - c) Similarity/overlap to existing requirements.
+The output of this mapping can be found in Appendix . - 5) The set of Global Requirements was further revised for: - a) Category: the requirements were categorized into Business, Functional, Non-Functional and Technological, following the definitions of Section 1.8.